 Is solar worth it in California?

 Solar energy is worth it in California for several reasons.
 California has some of the country’s highest electricity costs.
-A solar panel system takes advantage of the state’s abundant sunlight, making clean energy a long-term, cost-effective solution to energy bill reduction.
+A solar panel system takes advantage of the state’s abundant sunlight, making clean energy a long-term, cost-effective solution for energy bill reduction.
 Additionally, California offers several government incentives and rebates to help combat greenhouse gas emissions, making solar energy an excellent option for environmentally conscious California homeowners.

 Do solar panels increase property taxes in California?